eslint/eslint/docs/rules/sort-imports.md

 * `multiple` - import multiple members.
 * `single` - import single member.

-All four options must be specified in the array, but you can customise their order.
+All four options must be specified in the array, but you can customize their order.

 Examples of **incorrect** code for this rule with the default `{ "memberSyntaxSortOrder": ["none", "all", "multiple", "single"] }` option: